CoderKashyap/CustomGpt-Complete/replit.md

 ### External Dependencies

 **OpenAI Integration**:
-- Assistant API for creating and managing custom AI assistants with specialized knowledge
+- Responses API for chat conversations with file_search tool and citation-backed answers
 - Vector Store API for document indexing and semantic search per assistant
 - File Search tool for retrieval-augmented generation (RAG) with citation support
+- Conversation continuity via previous_response_id parameter (updated after each turn)
-- Chat Completions via Assistant API with thread-based conversation management
+- Assistant API used only for vector store management (create, add files)
 - File API for document upload and management
-- Streaming responses supported for real-time chat experience
 - Lazy-loaded client initialization prevents startup errors when API key is not configured

 **Database**: